SENATE JOINT RESOLUTION NO. 1

 40-10.
 Amendment to state constitution.
 A bill must be used to propose an amendment to The Constitution of the State of Montana.
 The bill is not subject to the veto of the Governor (Montana Constitution, Art.
 VI, Sec.
 10(1)).

 40-20.
-Appropriation bills.
+Appropriation bills -- introduction in House -- feed bill.
 (1) All appropriation bills must originate in the House of Representatives.

-(2) Appropriation bills for the operation of the Legislature must be introduced by the chair of the House Committee on Appropriations.
+(2) Appropriation bills for the operation of the Legislature must be introduced by the chair of the House Appropriations Committee.